-In (22), both the wh-phrases overtly move to the CP edge retaining the superiority-obeying word order.
-However, in the case of superiority-violating word order, we argue along the line of Bhattacharya and Simpson (2007) that the overtly raised object wh-phrase over the subject wh-phrase can be seen as a case of pragmatic prominence i.e., the object wh-phrase being the centre of interest can lead us to have a superiority-violating word order.
+argued for an overt wh-movement to [Spec CP] in Bangla.
+While viewing multiple wh exclamatives, we follow the intuition that Bangla is a multiple wh-fronting language as opposed to English (Bhattacharya and Simpson, 2007).^{17,18} Therefore, in (22) both the wh-phrases overtly move to the CP edge retaining the superiority-obeying word order.
+However, in the case of superiority-violating word order, we argue along the line of Bhattacharya and Simpson (2007) that the overtly raised object wh-phrase over the subject wh-phrase can be seen as a case of pragmatic prominence i.e., the object wh-phrase being the centre of interest can lead us to having superiority-violating word order.